chandanhpcic/docs/source/manual/how-tos/self-signed-chain.rst

    openssl pkcs12 -in nextcloud-crt.p12 -clcerts -nokeys -out nextcloud.pem
    cp nextcloud.pem nextcloud.crt

--  * Or download the key and certificate separately from OPNsense.
+-  * Or download the key and certificate separately from Reticen8.
    * If SSH is used '-i private-key' is not needed.

 ::